tchambers14/tchambers14.github.io/_posts/2021-03-01-Adminstration.md

 - Central shared database of players and contact information
   - _I use [Google Docs](https://docs.google.com/), along with the RFU's [GMS System](https://gms.rfu.com/GMS/Account/Login)_
-- Central list of adminstration tasks shared across coaching / management group
+- Central list of administration tasks shared across coaching / management group
   - _I use [Trello](https://trello.com/) a free app that allows several people to collaborate on tasks without having to have meetings_
 - Templated e-mails and standard patterns of communication
   - _I use [Mailchimp](https://mailchimp.com/)_